Rattlesnake Ridge

 6 PM Dinner (provided).
 Bringing side dishes is welcome for additional variety.

 7 PM (or dark) Camelid Theater!
-Video on the big screen.
+Wyoming and Alaska llama trekking on the big screen.
 Popcorn and Root Beer.

 Saturday June 26th